webplatform/docs/tutorials/using_specific_list_styles/index.md

 {{Tutorial
 |Content===Information: Lists==

-If you took the challenge on the [/en-US/docs/CSS/Getting_Started/Content last section], then you saw how you can add content before any element to display it like a list item.
+If you took the challenge on the [/en-US/docs/CSS/Getting_Started/Content last section], then you saw how you can add content before any element to display it as a list item.

 CSS provides special properties that are designed for lists.
 It is usually more convenient to use these properties whenever you can.

 To specify the style for a list, use the [list-style] property to specify the type of marker.

-The selector in your CSS rule can either select the list item elements (for example, [li], or it can select the parent list element (for example, [ul] so that the list elements inherit the style.
+The selector in your CSS rule can either select the list item elements (for example, [li], or it can select the parent list element (for example, you can select [ul] so that the list elements inherit the style.

 ===Unordered lists===

 In an ''unordered'' list, each list item is marked in the same way.

-CSS has three types of markers, and here is how your browser displays them:
+CSS has three types of markers.
+This is how markers are displayed in a browser:

 * <code>disc</code>
 * <code>circle</code>
 * <code>square</code>

-Alternatively, you can specify the URL of an image.
+Alternatively, you can specify the URL of an image file for the bullet icon.

 These rules specify different markers for different classes of list item: